LGU-SE-Internal/coherence-helidon-sockshop-sample/README.md

 This project uses a centralized version management system to make version updates easier and less error-prone.
 All service versions are controlled from a single location using Maven properties and Helm global values.

 **Key Features:**
-- Single `sockshop.version` property in root POM
+- Single `docker.image.tag` property in root POM
 - All child modules reference this property
 - Build scripts dynamically extract version
 - Helm uses `global.imageTag` for all backend services